mxdvl/clare/content/words/halloween-in-tokyo.md

 ---
 Halloween in Tokyo is a true feast for the eyes.

-Shibuya becomes a cauldron of colour as Mignons, ghouls and nurses glide across the ‘Scramble’ in their thousands.
+Shibuya becomes a cauldron of colour as Minions, ghouls and nurses glide across the ‘Scramble’ in their thousands.
 The streets of Tokyo are transformed into catwalks where people strut and show off their carefully crafted guises.

 ![Cheshire Cat, Queen of Hearts, Mad Hatter](/halloween-trio.jpeg "The Wonderland Trio")